mssamhan31/Solar-Curtailment/README.md

 IMPORTANT: Please note that, due to some monitoring set-up errors, the raw VAr data needed in the original data-set had to be divided by 60 in order to find the actual one minutely values.
 This point may be irrelevant for new data-sets that user would like to work with.

 ### V-VAr Curtailment Calculation
-Unlike tripping, where tripping site must have energy curtailment, V-VAr enabled site can have zero curtailment.
-This is because the real power of the inverter may not be limited in the presence of VAr and it depends on the magnitude of absorbed/injected VArs.
+Unlike the tripping curtailment, where the site which experiece tripping has energy curtailed due to zero generation, V-VAr enabled sites may not have any energy curtailed.
+This is because the real power of the inverter may not be limited in the presence of VAr and it depends on the magnitude of absorbed/injected VArs if the real power of the inverter is limited (i.e. V-VAr curtailment).
 For example for an inverter with 5 kVA limit, absorbtion of 3 kVAr leaves 4 kW real power capacity and energy is only curtailed when inverter can generate more than 4 kW which is calculated based on the GHI (i.e. expected energy generation method above).
-To calculate the energy curtailed due to VVAr:
+To calculate the energy curtailed due to V-VAr:
 1. For clear sky day, we use polyfit to estimate the power generated without curtailment.
 2. For a non clear sky day, we multiply ghi data, dc_cap, and eff_system to estimate the PV-system power production.
 3. We filter out instances where inverter isn't absorbing or injecting VArs (there won't be V-VAr curtailment when there is no VAr).
 4. For the remaining instances we compare the real vs. expected generation
-5. We calculate the difference between the power production and the expected power production and if there is any discrepancy, we double check with VAr values to confirm V-VAr curtailment.
-It is worth to note, however, that the amount of energy curtailed in a non clear sky day are most likely overestimated.
-This is because no one can sure whether the curtailment is due to V-VAr response or due to cloud.
+5. We calculate the difference between the actual power production and the expected power production and if there are any discrepancies, we double check with VAr values to confirm V-VAr curtailment.

+It is worth to note, that the amount of energy curtailed in a non clear sky day are most likely overestimated.
+This is because no one can be sure whether the curtailment is due to V-VAr response or due to cloud cover.

 ### V-Watt Response Detection
 In a V-Watt enabled site, the real power limit value will decrease linearly with increasing voltage.
 The illustration, taken from AS/NZS 4777 2020 is shown below.